robin-rpr/calos/doc/clearly-image.rst

   :code:`--always-download`
     Download all files when pulling, even if they are already in builder storage.
-Note that :code:`ch-image pull` will always retrieve the most up-to-date image; this option is mostly for debugging.
+Note that :code:`clearly image pull` will always retrieve the most up-to-date image; this option is mostly for debugging.

   :code:`--auth`